Mridangam: Construction

 The mridangam is a double-sided drum whose body is usually made using a hollowed piece of jackfruit wood about an inch thick.
-The two mouths or apertures of the drum are covered with a goatskin and laced to each other with leather straps along the length of the drum.
+The two mouths or apertures of the drum are covered with a goat, cow or buffalo skin and laced to each other with leather straps along the length of the drum.
 These straps are put into a state of high tension to stretch out the circular membranes on either side of the hull, allowing them to resonate when struck.
 These two membranes are dissimilar in diameter to allow for the production of both bass and treble sounds from the same drum.

 The bass aperture is known as the thoppi or eda bhaaga and the smaller aperture is known as the valanthalai or bala bhaaga.
 The smaller membrane, when struck, produces higher pitched sounds with a metallic timbre.
 The wider aperture produces lower pitched sounds.
 The goat skin covering the smaller aperture is anointed in the center with a black disk made of rice flour, ferric oxide powder and starch.
 This black tuning paste is known as the satham or karanai and gives the mridangam its distinct metallic timbre.

 The combination of two inhomogeneous circular membranes allows for the production of unique and distinct harmonics.
 Pioneering work on the mathematics of these harmonics was done by Nobel Prize-winning physicist C. V. Raman.